-Gotokuji is a lovely little place with few visitors, very different to the larger temples and shrines like Sensoji or Meiji Jingu that attract huge numbers of tourist.
+Gotokuji is a lovely little place with, depending on the day, few visitors.
+It is a very different place to the larger temples and shrines like Sensoji, Zojoji or Meiji Jingu that attract huge numbers of tourist.
 As Gotokuji is out in Tokyo's suburbs, it takes a little effort to get to.
 However, it is all worthwhile once you get there as it has the cats, a pagoda and lots of trees.
 It is a lovely place.
-And as the temple has a large cemetery, you'll also find most Japanese go there to attend their family graves, so noise is very minimal - great for the cats, nice and quiet.
+And as the temple has a large cemetery, you'll also find most Japanese go there to attend their family graves, so noise is very minimal - nice and quiet.
 It really is suburban Tokyo.

 The only other thing there to see at Gotokuji is the grave of Naosuke Ii.
 To be honest, it isn't much to look at, but for those with a interest in history it is something to see.
 His grave lies in his family's plot which occupies one corner of Gotokuji.
 Ii was the daimyo of Hikone (what is now Shiga prefecture) as well as occupying the office of Tairo (or Great Elder) of the Tokugawa government when it ruled Japan.
 He was assassinated at the Imperial palace's Sakuradamon (Sakurada gate).